This article has been medically reviewed by Dr Robert Lefever, a world-leading addictions specialist.

 In contrast to these unhealthy excessive drinking behaviour, the Dietary Guidelines for Americans has mentioned what could be considered moderate drinking.
 According to these guidelines, moderate drinking is when men consume two or fewer drinks in a day, and women consume one or fewer drinks in a day.

 However, drinking less is better than drinking more.
 Alcohol abuse can cause numerous health problems, including alcohol use disorders, chronic diseases such as liver cirrhosis, pancreatitis, high blood pressure, various cancers, and psychological disorders.
-Moreover, even alcohol abuse was a psychiatric disorder in the Diagnostic and Statistical Manual of Mental Disorders.

-In addition to the issues mentioned above, many people also experience throwing up after drinking.
-Although vomiting after drinking alcohol is not uncommon, if it contains blood, then it is pretty dangerous.
-Approximately 150 per 100 000 people experience upper gastrointestinal bleeding annually, with a mortality rate of about 8%-14%.
-And people who are heavy alcohol drinkers are at greater risk of upper gastrointestinal tract bleeding and death ultimately.
+People who are heavy alcohol drinkers are at greater risk of upper gastrointestinal tract bleeding and death ultimately.
 Moreover, an analysis of 220 000 or more natural deaths in Sweden concluded that the mortality rate due to alcohol-related illnesses is 17%.

-Small streaks of blood in vomiting may not be an emergency.
-However, throwing up more significant amounts of blood after drinking could cause concern, and the individual must seek immediate medical attention.
-If you are struggling with alcohol-related issues, feel free to contact us today at Help4addiction.
+Small streaks of bright red blood in vomiting may not be an emergency.
+However, throwing up more significant amounts of blood after drinking could cause concern (e.g internal bleeding) – and you must seek immediate medical attention.

-What Causes Vomiting Blood After Alcohol?
+What Causes Vomiting Blood After Drinking Alcohol?

 Lifestyle choices, how much one drinks, and similar other factors can throw up after drinking alcohol.
 However, vomiting blood can signal the following complications: